PrairieLearn/marketing/exampleCourse/questions/gallery/multipleChoice/gallery.md

 ![](figSimpleQuestion.png)

-## Simple example: creating a unique question
+## Creating a static multiple choice question

-A simple implementation of this example only requires writing the `question.html` file.
-Note that the input parameters, such as the ball mass $m$, the angle $\theta$, the height $h$, the initial velocity $v_0$ and the distance $d$, have fixed values.
+A simple implementation of this example only requires writing a `question.html` file.
+Note that the question parameters, such as the ball mass $m$, the angle $\theta$, the height $h$, the initial velocity $v_0$ and the distance $d$, have fixed values.
 Consequently, the correct answer is also fixed.

 ```html src=simple/question.html